-Why is it difficult to adapt to change?
+Why is it difficult to embrace change?

-Change is often tough, isn’t it?
+To embrace change is often tough, isn’t it?
 Especially when the change is negative.
 Like from riches-to-rags.
 You may assume that only negative change is it impossible to surpass.
 Still, rags-to-riches changes can be tough too.
 Any change needs adjustment.
 Adjustments require effort.
 Hence, sometimes change is a daunting task.
 It’s not strange to see somebody in a new status still doing things that he did before he got into the new place though those things are now considered unnecessary.
 When you do something for so long, it becomes part and parcel of you.
 Changing that established habit becomes a dire challenge, but it is not impossible.

 In certain situations, there is no other alternative apart from choosing to change.
 Like in the unfortunate event that you lose a loved one, fall ill, or other unavoidable circumstances.
 Or in the fortunate event that you experience a major improvement or success in your life say marriage, birth or a job promotion.
 In all these situations, failing to adapt to change can harm you mentally.

 Human beings are driven by change, so refusing to change brings duress.
 But changing is not as easy as saying “I’ve changed” or “I will change.”
 Even being told to change is not enough to make you adapt to change.
 It is an inside job- a decision made by an individual.
 It takes a lot of hard work to change.
 A major change needs a complete shift in your mentality.
-This involves changing your behavior, attitudes, beliefs, habits, perception, thoughts and inclinations.
+This involves changing your behaviour, attitudes, beliefs, habits, perception, thoughts and inclinations.

 Change is a process, and like other processes, it occurs in stages.
 Recognizing these stages is beneficial to anyone who is facing the challenge to change.